aspizu/bitway/README.md

 This work is licensed under Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0) by Bitway.
 To view a copy of this license, visit
 <http://creativecommons.org/licenses/by-nc-sa/4.0/>.

+# Introduction

+bitway is a social media app for entrepreneurs and startup-enthusiasts.
+It is a platform for sharing ideas, networking, and collaborating on projects.
+Users can create posts, follow other users.
+Users can also create pages for their startups and add founders.
+Users can create polls to get feedback from the community.

+# Objectives

+- Demonstrate the use of relational database management systems (RDBMS) in building web applications.
+- Demonstrate a full-stack web application development process.
+- Demonstrate the use of ER modeling in designing database schemas.
+- Demonstrate the use of SQL in querying and manipulating data in a database.

+# Purpose

+The purpose of this project is to build a social media app for entrepreneurs and startup-enthusiasts.
+This project is an excellent opportunity to apply the concepts learned in the course, such as database design and SQL, in a real-world application.

+# Scope

+The scope of this project includes the following features:

+- User authentication
+- User profiles
+- Posts
+- Polls
+- Startup pages
+- Follow system

+# Problem Definition

+Entrepreneurs and startup-enthusiasts need a platform to share ideas, network, and collaborate on projects.
+Existing social media platforms do not cater to this specific audience. bitway aims to fill this gap by providing a platform dedicated to entrepreneurs and startup-enthusiasts.

+# Requirements Specification

+The following are the requirements for the bitway social media app:

+1. User Authentication
+   - Users should be able to create an account.
+   - Users should be able to log in to their account.
+   - Users should be able to reset their password.

+2. User Profiles
+    - Users should be able to create a profile.
+    - Users should be able to update their profile.
+    - Users should be able to view other users' profiles.

+3. Posts
+    - Users should be able to create posts.
+    - Users should be able to view posts.

+4. Polls
+    - Users should be able to create polls.
+    - Users should be able to vote on polls.

+5. Startup Pages
+    - Users should be able to create startup pages.
+    - Users should be able to add founders to startup pages.
+    - Founders should be able to update startup pages.
+    - Founders should be able to write a keynote for their startup.

+6. Follow System
+    - Users should be able to follow other users.

+# Software and Hardware Requirements

+## Front-end

+- **TypeScript**: Programming language
+- **Bun**: JavaScript package manager and toolchain
+- **Vite**: JavaScript build system
+- **React**: JavaScript library for building user interfaces
+- **Tailwind CSS**: CSS framework
+- **React Router**: Routing library for React
+- **Next UI**: React component library
+- **react-hot-toast**: React toast notifications
+- **Preact Signals**: React state management library
+- **Deep Signals**: React state management library
+- **date-fns**: Date and time formatting library
+- **Material Symbols**: Icon library
+- **reproca**: Client-side library for connecting to the back-end's API

+## Back-end

+Python 3.12: Programming language
+Rye: Python project manager and toolchain
+Uvicorn: ASGI server
+reproca: RPC API framework
+SQLite: Relational database management system
+Argon2: Secure password hashing algorithm

+# System Design

+## Back-end

+The back-end is written in Python using the reproca framework.

+reproca is a remote procedure call (RPC) API framework created by me for building APIs which communicate using JSON over HTTP.
+It uses code-generation to generate client-side bindings in TypeScript for type-safety and good developer experience.

+reproca uses the ASGI protocol for handling HTTP requests.
+We are using uvicorn which is an ASGI server implementation to run the back-end.

+## Database

+The database is a SQLite database.
+SQLite is a lightweight relational database management system that is easy to set up and use.
+SQLite is included in the Python standard library, so we don't need to install any additional software to use it.

+## Authentication

+reproca provides an in-memory session store for storing data about logged-in users.
+We use the Argon2 algorithm to securely hash passwords before storing them in the database.

+## Front-end

+The front-end is built using React which is a JavaScript library for building user interfaces.

+It is written in TypeScript which is a statically typed superset of JavaScript that provides type-checking and other features to help catch errors early in the development process.

+Next UI is a React component library that provides a set of reusable components for building user interfaces.

+Communication with the back-end is done through the bindings generated by reproca. reproca provides a state management library which uses Deep Signals for keeping the state of the application in sync with the back-end.

+Form validation is done through reproca's form validation features.

+reproca allows us to define the constraints for each field in a form in Python and then generate TypeScript code for the front-end to validate the form.

+## Testing

+The back-end was tested thoroughly using curl and Postman.
+The front-end was tested manually by interacting with the app in the browser.

+# Conclusion

+bitway is a social media app for entrepreneurs and startup-enthusiasts.
+It provides a platform for sharing ideas, networking, and collaborating on projects.
+The app demonstrates the use of relational database management systems (RDBMS) in building web applications.
+It also demonstrates a full-stack web application development process, including the use of ER modeling in designing database schemas and the use of SQL in querying and manipulating data in a database.

+# Limitations of the System

+The system has the following limitations:

+- The system does not support real-time updates.
+Users need to refresh the page to see new posts or notifications.
+- The system does not support file uploads.
+Users cannot upload images or other files to the app.
+- The system does not support notifications.
+Users do not receive notifications when someone follows them or likes their post.

+# Future Scope of the Project

+Integrating with third-party services and APIs could add value to the platform by offering additional functionalities and services.
+Examples include integration with payment gateways for crowdfunding campaigns, integration with project management tools for collaborative project management, and integration with social media platforms for cross-platform sharing and promotion.

+By continuously iterating and improving upon the existing features while incorporating new functionalities based on user feedback and market trends, bitway can evolve into a thriving ecosystem for entrepreneurs, startup enthusiasts, and innovators to connect, collaborate, and succeed together.